 The next step is all about designing which learning activity you want to use per topic or learning goal.

 The basis for your course is ready.
 You’ve done most of the thinking, now it’s time to put it into practice.

-After you have fine-tuned your blueprint based on the feedback that people gave you in step 5, it’s time to start designing and developing your content.
+Fine-tuned your blueprint based on the feedback that people gave you?
+Then it’s time to start developing your content.